Types of Clients

 Dr. Kapoor conducts psychiatric evaluations for diagnosis and treatment planning.
 After her initial evaluation, her primary focus is on safe and effective medication management.
 Brief therapy techniques employed by Dr. Kapoor include cognitive-behavioral, interpersonal, supportive, solution-focused, and psycho-educational approaches.

-Dr. Kapoor is Board Certified in Adult Psychiatry, and Board eligible in Child and Adolescent Psychiatry by the American Board of Psychiatry and Neurology.
+Dr. Kapoor is Board Certified in Adult Psychiatry, and Board Certified in Child and Adolescent Psychiatry by the American Board of Psychiatry and Neurology.
 She is a member of the American Academy of Child & Adolescent Psychiatry, Wisconsin Council of Child and Adolescent Psychiatry, and the American Psychiatric Association.

 What is a D.O.
 (Doctor of Osteopathic Medicine)?